philipturner/metal-usm/README.md

 > \*No guarantee this mode will ever be implemented.

-Compiler options for controlling heap for shared memory.
+Here are compiler options for controlling the heap for shared memory.
 These are only valid when "system allocations" is not specified at compile time.
 - Default: some significant fraction of maximum working set size, such as 1/8.
 - Custom by fraction: a proportion of maximum working set size.
 - Custom by absolute size: specify the heap's size in gigabytes.